brimdata/super/book/src/super-sql/functions/time/bucket.md

 ## Synopsis

 ```
-bucket(val: time, span: duration|number) -> time
+bucket(val: time, span: duration) -> time
-bucket(val: duration, span: duration|number) -> duration
+bucket(val: duration, span: duration) -> duration
 ```

 ## Description

-The `bucket` function quantizes a time or duration `val` (or value that can be coerced to time) into buckets that are equally spaced as specified by `span` where the bucket boundary aligns with 0.
+The `bucket` function quantizes a time or duration `val` into buckets that are equally spaced as specified by `span` where the bucket boundary aligns with 0.

 ## Examples